Do Lotteries Really Benefit Public Schools? The Answer is Hazy

 Virginia Schools Cleaning Up

-According to a report at the Washington Post, Virginia generated nearly $22 million in revenue just from the Mega Millions game alone.
+According to a report in the Washington Post, Virginia generated nearly $22 million in revenue just from the Mega Millions game alone.
 All of those proceeds reportedly go directly into the state’s education budget.
 Virginia retailers also made out on lottery purchases, earning more than $2.4 million in selling commissions.

 North Carolina Beats Recession with Lottery Revenue

 North Carolina has also seen large revenues from the lottery going directly into the public school system.
-According to a report at the Fay Observer, Cumberland County alone has seen more than $79.4 million in revenue from the state lottery since it began six years ago.
+According to a report in the Fay Observer, Cumberland County alone has seen more than $79.4 million in revenue from the state lottery since it began six years ago.
 The North Carolina Education Lottery boasts they have pumped $2.2 billion into education, which helped soften the blow of the latest economic recession.

 “They’d be in worse shape than they are,” Rep. Bill Owens (D-Elizabeth City) told the Fay Observer.
 “We’d have a bigger hole than we do have.”